-The term "introduced" is defined broadly to refer to plants that were released deliberately or accidentally into the flora and that now exist as wild plants in areas in which they were not recorded as native in the past.
-The distribution of non-native plants is often poorly documented and presence of the plants in the flora may be ephemeral.
+The term "introduced" is defined broadly to refer to plants that were released deliberately or accidentally into the flora and that now are naturalized, that is, exist as wild plants in areas in which they were not recorded as native in the past.
+The distribution of introduced taxa are often poorly documented and changing, so the distribution statements for those taxa may not be fully accurate.